unisonweb/unison/docs/codebase-editor-design.markdown

 ## The developer experience

+This section very much a work in progress.

 When writing code, a developer has full access to all code that's been written, just by using different imports.
+Here's a sketch of developer experience:

     > branch scratch
     There's no branch named 'scratch' yet.